corespring/corespring-java/doc/resources/quizzes.md

 ### Metadata

-Metadata consists of key-value pairs of data associated with a Quiz.
-The default fields for Metadata are title, description, and instructions.
-These can be added using the Quiz.Builder helper methods:
+[Metadata](/src/main/java/org/corespring/resource/Metadata.java) consists of data associated with a Quiz.
+The available fields for Metadata are title, course, and note:

+    Metadata metadata = new Metadata.Builder()
+        .title("Corespring Sample Quiz")
+        .course("CoreSpring 101")
+        .note("This quiz consists of questions to help users get up to speed using the CoreSpring platform").build();

+Alternatively Metadata can be modified by using the Quiz.Builder helper methods:

     Quiz quiz = new Quiz.Builder()
         .title("Corepring Sample Quiz")
-        .description("This is a sample quiz")
+        .course("CoreSpring 101")
-        .instructions("This quiz consists of questions to help users get up to speed using the CoreSpring platform") .build();
+        .note("This quiz consists of questions to help users get up to speed using the CoreSpring platform").build();

-You can also add arbitrary metadata using the addMetadata method:

-    Quiz quiz = new Quiz.Builder()
-       .addMetadata("classroom", "1034")
-       .build();

-    System.out.println(quiz.getMetadataValue("classroom"));             // "1034"

 ### Questions